 In chats with Vicki Zhou (Co-founder and Co-CEO), one of their core metrics is number of clients (which is around 20,000).
 They aim to that target because they’re courting people just starting their “saving and investing journey.”
 It’s one of the reasons why the minimum is just $1 (it was just recently lowered from $10 to $1!).
 This also means they’re focused on the needs of younger investors, not older ones with potentially larger nest eggs and different needs.

-Also, many brokerage firms have entered the roboinvestment marketplace like Vanguard’s Personal Advisor Services, Charles Schwab’s Intelligent Portfolios, and TradeKing Advisors.
+Also, many brokerage firms have entered the roboinvestment marketplace like Vanguard’s Personal Advisor Services and Charles Schwab’s Intelligent Portfolios.
 It’ll be interesting to see how this plays out.